 The previous Red Rooster brand felt dated and lacked personality, so they wanted to inject humour and character to create a more approachable, modern brand.

-From there, we created a suite of distinctive, ownable assets that inject the Red Rooster personality and humour into the brand and enhance the overall customer experience.
+From there, we created a suite of distinctive, ownable assets that inject new Red Rooster personality and humour into the brand and enhance the overall customer experience.

 Looking back on the brand and its 50 year history, we took inspiration from their original logo of the 1970s and the arched plumage within the tail.